Suriyanand/financial-document-analyzer/README.md

 Bug: Incorrect Tool Definitions.

-Problem: The custom tool for reading PDFs was defined in a way that the agent framework could not correctly parse, leading to a KeyError: 'tools' during agent validation.
+Problem: The custom tool for reading PDFs was defined incorrectly, causing a KeyError: 'tools' during agent validation because the framework could not parse it.

-Solution: We refactored the tool in tools.py from a class method to a simple function and decorated it with the @tool decorator from crewai_tools.
-This converted it into a valid object the agent framework could understand.
+Solution: We refactored the tool in tools.py to be a simple function decorated with the @tool decorator from crewai_tools, making it a valid object the agent framework could understand.

 Phase 2: Taming the Local LLM
 Even with the code logic fixed, the AI agents were not performing their tasks correctly.

 Bug: Poor Tool-Using Capability of llama2.

-Problem: The llama2 model understood the intent to use the PDF reader tool but failed to format its command in the exact structured way CrewAI expected.
-This caused the agent to get stuck in a loop, repeatedly failing to call its tool.
+Problem: The llama2 model understood the intent to use a tool but failed to format its command in the exact structured way CrewAI expected.
+This caused the agent to get stuck in a loop.

-Solution: We upgraded the LLM.
-We downloaded Llama 3 (ollama pull llama3) and updated agents.py to use llm = Ollama(model="llama3").
-Llama 3 is significantly better at "function calling" (formatting tool use commands correctly), which completely solved the issue.
+Solution: We upgraded the LLM to Llama 3 (ollama pull llama3), which is significantly better at "function calling" (formatting tool use commands correctly), completely solving the issue.

-Phase 3: Conquering the Python Environment (Dependency Hell) This was the most challenging phase, involving a series of library conflicts and missing packages that crashed the application.
+Phase 3: Conquering the Python Environment (Dependency Hell) This phase involved solving a series of library conflicts that crashed the application.

 Bug: Strict Version Conflicts (python-dotenv).

-Problem: The application failed to install due to an ERROR: ResolutionImpossible.
-The crewai library required python-dotenv==1.0.0 specifically, but our requirements.txt had 1.0.1.
+Problem: The crewai library required python-dotenv==1.0.0, but our requirements.txt had 1.0.1, causing an ERROR: ResolutionImpossible.

-Solution: We edited requirements.txt to pin the dependency to the exact required version: python-dotenv==1.0.0.
+Solution: We pinned the dependency in requirements.txt to the exact required version: python-dotenv==1.0.0.

 Bug: NumPy 2.0 Incompatibility.

-Problem: The app crashed on startup with an AttributeError because a sub-dependency, chromadb, was not compatible with the brand-new NumPy 2.0 release.
+Problem: The app crashed with an AttributeError because a sub-dependency, chromadb, was not compatible with the brand-new NumPy 2.0 release.

-Solution: We forced a downgrade of NumPy to the last stable version of the previous generation: pip install numpy==1.26.4.
+Solution: We forced a downgrade of NumPy to a compatible version: pip install numpy==1.26.4.

-Bug: PDF Library Conflicts (pdfminer.six).
+Bug: PDF Library Conflicts (pdfminer.six & matplotlib).

-Problem: The PDF reader tool failed again with an ImportError, indicating a version mismatch between unstructured and its dependency pdfminer.six.
+Problem: The PDF reader tool failed with multiple ImportError and ModuleNotFound errors due to version mismatches and missing optional dependencies.

-Solution: We downgraded pdfminer.six to a specific, known-stable version: pip install "pdfminer.six==20221105".
+Solution: We downgraded pdfminer.six to a known-stable version and explicitly installed matplotlib to provide full support for the unstructured library.

-Bug: Missing Optional Dependencies (matplotlib).

-Problem: The PDF reader then failed with No module named 'matplotlib', an optional dependency unstructured uses for complex layouts.

-Solution: We explicitly installed the missing package: pip install matplotlib.

 Phase 4: Solving System-Level Dependencies
 The final bugs were not with Python packages, but with the underlying machine environment.

 Bug: Missing NLTK Data Package (punkt).

-Problem: The unstructured library requires a data package from the Natural Language Toolkit (NLTK) for sentence tokenization, causing a Resource punkt_tab not found error.
+Problem: The unstructured library requires a data package from the Natural Language Toolkit (NLTK), causing a Resource punkt_tab not found error.

 Solution: We created and ran a simple Python script to download and install the required punkt package.